 Reporting Without 1099

 If you don't get a 1099-MISC form, you still must report any money you received for work, royalties or services, whether it's for cutting grass or selling a manuscript.
 The IRS wants to know about all your income.
-You list your miscellaneous income on a Form 1040 Schedule C, Profit and Loss from Business.
+Set up a spreadsheet or use accounting software to track your earnings throughout the year.
+This will be easier than trying to backtrack through your records at tax time.
+When you file taxes, you'll list your miscellaneous income on a Form 1040 Schedule C, Profit and Loss from Business.
 Add smaller payments to money that was reported on a1099-MISC and put the total on the "gross receipts" line.
 You just have to note the total, not list where it came from.

 Include all your miscellaneous income to calculate your Profit and Loss from Business.
 Add up everything you received, with or without a 1099, and subtract your expenses to get a net profit.
 Report that profit on line 12 of your Form 1040.
 You'll also have to fill out a self-employment tax form if your total miscellaneous income is more than $400.